Scheme leavers other than retirement

 These pages are for employer use only.
 Member information can be found on the home page.

-If a member leaves their employment or opts out of the LGPS, what happens to their pensions benefits depends on how long they have been a member in the scheme.
+What happens to an employees benefits when they leave or opt out of the LGPS, will depend on how long they have been in the scheme.

 Refund or deferred pension?

-If a member, with service of pre and post 1 April 2014, subsequently leaves with between 3 months and 2 years’ membership in total, they can choose between:
+If an employee has pre and post 1 April 2014 service, and leaves with between 3 months and 2 years’ membership in total, they can choose between:

 - A refund of contributions